digiscot/digiscot-website/pages/challenge-fund-guidance.md

 ####When is the deadline?

-We will stop accepting application forms on the 4th September.
+We will stop accepting application forms on the **4th September**.
 Due to the high number of applications we are anticipating we will not be able to accept applications after this deadline - please leave plenty of time to fill in the form as we'd hate you to miss out.

 ####Can I save my application?